 Blockchain and AI, both are revolutionary technology and are becoming a big part of our future, but did you think the two would ever come together?
 Meet Ocean Protocol.

-Ocean is about making data available to the community in order to build better products, services and experiences for all.
+The ocean is about making data available to the community to build better products, services and experiences for all.
 Better and wider access to data means we can build more powerful AI that can help build a better future.

 How does Ocean Protocol work?